clingen-data-model/allele/source/allele/implementation/integrated_examples/scenario_group_2.md

 NM_004517.2:c.448+12_c.488+13CA (?????) (no change)
 (note that since mRNA references sequences do not include intronic nucleotides, this Canonical Allele can be represented as a deletion or no change on the same versioned transcript)

 The differences in repeat length will also affect the coordinates for surrounding alleles.
 For example, an A allele is the reference allele immediately downstream of the C repeats.
 However, depending on which genome build is used, any variant at this A allele will have different coordinate representations in a single mRNA transcript.
-For exmaple, if the A reference allele immediatedly downstream of the C repeats is substituted with a T (A>T), the following mRNA transcript allele instances are valid:
+For exmaple, if the A reference allele immediatedly downstream of the C repeats is substituted with a T (A>T), the following mRNA transcript contextrual alleles  are valid:
 NM_004517.2:c.448+14A>T (with respect to GRCh37)
 NM_004517.2:c.448+13A>T (with respect to GRCh38)

-While the allele positions within the mRNA reference changes, both allele instances are describing the same Canonical Allele.
+While the allele positions within the mRNA reference changes, both contextual alleles are describing the same Canonical Allele.

     (More explanation of the issue here)